waimea-jrwilliams/level2-programming-assesment/docs/test-plan.md

 ---

-## Example Test Name
+## Instructions

-I am testing to see if the game instructions print out correctly
+Testing to see if the print statement for the instructions work

-### Test Data To Use
+### Test Data Used

-I will run my code to get an output
+By running the code it should print out all the instructions I have written in a neat format

 ### Expected Test Result